$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: The uncategorified story

-It should be noted, since empty shifts do not change anything interesting, we sometimes do not use them in the following, e.g. in order to go from the highest to the lowest weight one would have to do empty shifts at the end to order all non-zero entries to the right. \begin{ex} Let us consider the following small, but illustrating example how to realize a certain diagram of the unknot $U_D$ as such a sum of $F_i^{(j)}$'s.
+Since empty shifts do not change anything interesting, we sometimes do not use them in the following, e.g. in order to go from the highest to the lowest weight one would have to do empty shifts at the end to order all non-zero entries to the right.

+\begin{ex} Let us consider a certain diagram of the unknot $U_D$ as such a sum of $F_i^{(j)}$.
 Here we use $n=2$ and strands are only colored with color $1$.
-Note that this example belongs to Example~\ref{ex-evaluation}.
+Note that this example belongs to Example \ref{ex-evaluation}.

 Hence, we can write the unknot as (beware that it has an undercrossing)